Rapti River: Map and Origin | Floods

-The Bhagirathi River is a significant tributary of the Ganges River in India originating from the Himalayas and flowing through
+The Rapti River is a significant left-bank tributary of the Ghaghara River, flowing through Nepal and Uttar Pradesh, India.
+Historically

 Read MoreHimalayan Rivers are the major rivers that originate from the Himalayan mountain range.
 These rivers are snow-fed, flow throughout the year, and travel across long distances.
 Some of the most important rivers in this group include the Ganga, Yamuna, Brahmaputra, Sutlej, and Indus.
 These rivers play a big role in shaping the geography and water system of North India.
 In this section, we cover all the major Himalayan rivers with simple explanations, origin points, routes, tributaries, maps, and interesting facts.

-The Bhagirathi River is a significant tributary of the Ganges River in India originating from the Himalayas and flowing through
+The Rapti River is a significant left-bank tributary of the Ghaghara River, flowing through Nepal and Uttar Pradesh, India.
+Historically

 Read MoreThe Beas River, also known as Bipasha in ancient texts, is a perennial snow-fed river that originates from the Himalayas